Top Tips to Renovate a Cast Iron Fireplace

 Cleaning the Surface

 The next step is to start the actual work.
 Strip off all existing paint and polish from the fireplace, and then scrub and clean it thoroughly.
 Make sure no residue of any paint, dirt, or grime remains on the surface.
 The best option is to use a paint stripper, such as Nitromors, for the purpose.
 Use a nylon paintbrush to apply the paint stripper, and scrub it off with a wooden or plastic scraper.
 It is likely the chemical stripper will not penetrate all the layers of old paint in one go, so it may be necessary to repeat the process multiple times.
 The fireplace is likely to have many hard-to-get-to corners, and many stubborn patches.
 A toothbrush or a stiff nylon brush makes for a handy accessory, to get to such awkward corners and remove stubborn patches.
-Avoid metal scrapers or wire brushes, to prevent the risk of scratching the surface.
 Cast iron is a brittle material vulnerable to cracks on experiencing high-temperature differentials, and as such do not use a blowtorch to remove the paint or grime.
 The old paint may contain lead, releasing toxic fumes, if burnt.
 Leave the stripper in place as long as possible, but not until it becomes completely dry.
 Wipe off the residue with a stripping knife and kitchen paper.
 Next, apply white spirit, using steel wool, to remove the remaining bits of stubborn old paint.
 Repeat the process of wiping with white spirit, until the surface is thoroughly clean.
 Finally, smooth down the surface using fine wire wool and a rust remover.

 Painting or Polishing the Cast Iron Fireplace